jhrcek/relation-explorer/README.md

     - [x] composition (with itself)
     - [x] converse
     - [x] complement
+    - [x] strongly connected components (of relation viewed as a graph)
     - [ ] calculate concept lattice (Binary relations have been described through their induced concept lattices)

 - [ ] mention properties of various operations (E.g. The union of two transitive relations need not be transitive, but intersection always is; converse and complement preserve symmetry etc.)